Probabilities of incidence between lines and a plane curve over finite fields: Probabilities of intersection via the Chebotarev theorem

-In this section, we show how to use an effective version of Chebotarev density theorem for function fields as exposed in \cite[Appendix~A]{Andrade2015}, and used in \cite{Bary-Soroker2012} and \cite{Diem2012} to prove the results reported in the Introduction, to prove Theorems~\ref{thm:existence} and~\ref{thm:formula}.
-We recall the setting of the paper and specialize Chebotarev theorem to our case; we refer to the cited appendix for the proofs of the claims we make in this section regarding the objects introduced to state Chebotarev theorem.
+In this section, we show how to use an effective version of the Chebotarev density theorem for function fields as exposed in \cite[Appendix~A]{Andrade2015}---and used in~\cite{Bary-Soroker2012} and~\cite{Diem2012} to prove the results reported in the Introduction---to show Theorems~\ref{thm:existence} and~\ref{thm:formula}.
+We recall the setting and the results of the paper~\cite{Andrade2015}, and specialize the Chebotarev theorem to our case.
+We refer to the cited appendix for the proofs of the claims we make in this section regarding the objects introduced to state the Chebotarev theorem (Theorem~\ref{thm:chebotarev}).

 We start by considering an integrally closed finitely generated $\F_q$-algebra $R$ and a monic polynomial~$\mcal{F} \in R[T]$ such that the discriminant of~$\mcal{F}$ is invertible in~$R$.
 In our case, we take~$R$ to be the $\F_q$-algebra